postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 ### Make it fast

 When you have a dozen joins across many tables in a single query, it's important to make sure the query is fast.
-We typically target sub 100ms for end to end search latency, including LLM embedding generation and large production scale datasets.
-You can use standard `EXPLAIN ANALYZE ...` SQL to see what parts of the query take the cost the most time or memory.
+We typically target sub 100ms for end to end search latency on large production scale datasets, including LLM embedding generation, vector search, and personalization reranking.
+You can use standard SQL `EXPLAIN ANALYZE` to see what parts of the query take the cost the most time or memory.
 Postgres offers many index types (BTREE, GIST, GIN, IVFFLAT, HNSW) which can efficiently deal with billion row datasets of numeric, text, keyword, JSON, vector or even geospatial data.

 ### Make it scale